anyaevostinar/anyaevostinar.github.io/classes/201-w24/hashinglab.md

 * Open your `HashingLab` folder in VSCode

 ## Exercise 1
-a.
 Determine and write on your worksheet the hashcode for each of the provided `hashCode` functions for each of the following words:

 * ant
 * tan